The Bayesian Separation Principle for Data-driven Control

 \subsection{Bayesian nonparametric setting: Gaussian regression}

 The solution to the MPC problem derived in the previous setting could not yet be satisfactory under some aspects.
 We have seen that the dimension of $\theta$ is often unknown in real applications and its estimation is not trivial.
-Criteria such as BIC, very much in tune with this Bayesian setting, have also shown some weaknesses \cite{PillonettoDCNL:14}.
-The formulation of a good finite-dimensional structure can therefore be difficult as well as the definition of a suitable prior on $\theta$.
+Criteria such as AIC or BIC, very much in tune with this Bayesian setting, have also shown some weaknesses to control complexity \cite{PillonettoDCNL:14}.
+The formulation of a finite-dimensional structure with good prediction capability can therefore be difficult as well as the definition of a suitable prior on $\theta$.
 This kind of criticism is very much in line with the desire of direct approaches to break free from the model in some way.
-In the MPC literature many of the proposed techniques are called (or aspire to be) \emph{model free}.
-This is somewhat utopian since in practice a data model, at least implicitly, needs always to be introduced.
-In statistical terms, the term model free should be connected with the use of nonparametric structures leading to null (or negligible) model bias.
+In the MPC literature many of the proposed techniques are called (or aspire to be) \emph{model-free}.
+This is somewhat utopian since in practice a data model needs always to be introduced, at least implicitly.
+In statistical terms, the term model-free should be connected with the use of nonparametric structures leading to null (or negligible) model bias.
 The latter has not to be confused with the estimation bias mentioned earlier.
 Specifically, we say that\\